corpusant-ai/riff-api/README.md

 Get creative with your topics!
 Here are a few ideas:

- * "Rap fun facts about Alaska's history"
+ * "Rap fun facts about Alaskan history"
  * "Explain the concept of time in French"
  * "My nephew Remi is a superhero with laser eyes.
 Make him a theme song with a rock orchestra"